 Despite the lack of native support, there are workarounds to run iTunes on a Chromebook.
 They include:

-- By Using Wine
+- Using Wine

-- By Using the iTunes website
+- Using the iTunes website

 Use Wine to Install iTunes on a Chromebook

-Enable the Linux Feature on Chromebook and Update it
+Enable the Linux Feature on Chromebook and Update It

 sudo apt-get update && sudo apt-get upgrade -y